Shower System Rough-In Checklist Before Tiling the Wall

 • The extension piece matches the original valve structure.

-If the lines are reversed, the shower may still run, but temperature control can become confusing.
-Some thermostatic and pressure balance valves may also fail to work as intended if the hot and cold supplies are connected to the wrong inlets.
+If the lines are reversed, the shower may still run, but temperature control can feel wrong.
+Thermostatic and pressure balance valves may also fail to work as intended if the supplies are connected to the wrong inlets.

 • Hot water is connected to the correct inlet.